Anup-Deshmukh/Unsupervised-Chunking/README.md

 # Unsupervised Chunking

-This repository contains the code for utlizing the language models and HRNN for unsupervised chunking.
-All the experiements are done on the conll-2000 dataset.
+This repository contains the code of our knowledge transfer approach for unsupervised chunking.

 ## Pre-requisite Python Libraries
 Install the following libraries specified in the **requirements.txt** before running our code.